 If God is sovereign, there is nothing outside his control.
 Sovereign implies having control over everything.
 God even uses evil to achieve his own good purposes.
 Chief among those purposes is our salvation (Rm 8:28-29).

-Having a solid grasp on the sovereignty of God in salvation makes a tremendous difference when it comes to having assurance of salvation, a proper understanding of scripture, a deeper devotion to Jesus Christ, and a heart full of praise for God.
+Having a solid grasp on the sovereignty of God in salvation makes a tremendous difference when it comes to having assurance of salvation, a deeper devotion to Jesus Christ, a heart full of praise for God, and a humble spirit.

 Knowing God Chose You Brings a Thankful Heart